Effectiveness and detection of denial of service attacks in Tor: Variants of the attack

 In order to reduce the effectiveness of the detection algorithms, an attacker may ``frame'' honest nodes, under the reasonable assumption that the information content provided by a detection algorithm that produces too many false positives would be too low to be useful.
-However, it is not clear that such framing would be easy to accomplish with the ``bad-relay, good-relay'' algorithm.
+One approach is to kill circuits in an attempt to frame the honest nodes that are on those circuits, but it is not clear that such framing would be effective with the ``bad-relay, good-relay'' algorithm.
 In the first phase (suspect detection), only one ``wild'' node is probed at a time; thus no framing is possible in this phase, and the only false positives are unreliable relays.
 In the second phase (guilt detection), relays are paired up, and so an attacker might try to frame honest nodes.
-However, in this phase, a relay is labeled as guilty if it is ``too reliable;'' since the only honest nodes to make it into this phase are unreliable, and nothing an attacker can do will make them more reliable, it seems difficult to frame any nodes during this phase, either.
+However, in this phase, a relay is labeled as guilty if it is ``too reliable;'' since the only honest nodes to make it into this phase are unreliable, and nothing an attacker can do will make them more reliable, it seems difficult to frame any nodes during this phase either.
+Another approach is to employ denial-of-service attacks to flood an honest relay with traffic, thereby making it a suspect in the first phase of the detection, then stopping the denial-of-service in order to make it guilty in the second.
+This would require the attacker to know when the detection algorithm is being run, and it is unclear whether one can reasonably defend against an attacker with this level of knowledge.